 - Advance istaroxime for the treatment of AHF to a phase 3-ready position.
-We plan to complete the istaroxime AHF phase 2b clinical program and develop a strong phase 3-ready position for continued development and potential partnering; - Study istaroxime for early cardiogenic shock, which if the drug demonstrates adequate potential to raise blood pressure with acceptable safety, may create the opportunity for a breakthrough therapy designation and an expedited development program.
+We plan to complete the istaroxime AHF phase 2b clinical program and develop a strong phase 3-ready position for continued development and potential partnering; - Study istaroxime for early cardiogenic shock, which if the drug demonstrates adequate potential to raise blood pressure with acceptable safety, may create the opportunity with a Breakthrough Therapy designation, an expedited development program.
 In 2020, we plan to initiate a small phase 2a clinical trial in early cardiogenic shock to explore a potential expedited regulatory pathway for istaroxime in this area of unmet medical need; - Advance development of preclinical heart failure programs.
 To create added value to the istaroxime programs, we plan to our advance oral/chronic and intravenous SERCA2a preclinical product candidates through proof of concept; - Advance AEROSURF to a phase 3-ready position.
 In 2020, we plan to initiate a small phase 2 bridging study to clinically evaluate the performance of the new ADS in the NICU and introduce a potentially optimized dose regimen.
-We intend to advance AEROSURF to a phase 3-ready position by leveraging development opportunities in China (the largest RDS and surfactant market) with our licensee for Asia supporting clinical costs; - Seek strategic collaborative relationships for the development and potential commercialization of rostafuroxin.
-We are exploring strategic collaborations to out-license and use proceeds to provide non-dilutive funding of our core programs; - List our common stock on The Nasdaq Capital Market®, beginning with this offering.
+We intend to advance AEROSURF to a phase 3ready position by leveraging development opportunities in China (the largest RDS and surfactant market) with our licensee for Asia supporting clinical costs; - Seek strategic collaborative relationships for the development and potential commercialization of rostafuroxin.
+We are exploring strategic collaborations to out-license and use proceeds to provide non-dilutive funding of our core programs; - List our common stock on The Nasdaq Capital Market[®].
 In 2020, we plan to obtain a listing on the Nasdaq Capital Market, or Nasdaq.
-We have applied to list our common stock in connection with this offering although there can be no assurance that we will be successful in listing our common stock on Nasdaq; and - Execute business development and explore acquiring additional product candidates.
+We have applied to list our common stock although there can be no assurance that we will be successful in listing our common stock on Nasdaq; and - Execute business development and explore acquiring additional product candidates.
 We plan to execute robust business development for partnerships for current development programs as well as explore acquiring additional product candidates to add to our development pipeline.